Davejurgens/marvel-rivals-repo/docs/apis/strategist-resource.md

 {server_url}/strategist
 ```

-Contains information about the build of the Strategist superhero characters in the Marvel Rivals video game.
+Contains information about the build of the Strategist superhero character in the Marvel Rivals video game.
 A
 Strategist is a damage dealing hero focused on healing, buffing, and controlling the battlefield to aid the team.
 A
 Strategist resource provides
 details about the name of a